term-extraction-project/Matcha/README.md

 * "material_sci" = Material Science

 ## 3. Data Structure
-The Matcha repository is organized to facilitate access to textual data and annotations within domains of Blockchain Technology and Material Science.

-- At the top level, the repository includes essential files such as **`README.md`** and **`sources.txt`**, which provide documentation and references for the project.
+The Matcha repository is organized to provide easy access to textual data and annotations in the domains of Blockchain Technology and Material Science.
+At the top level, it includes essential documentation files such as README.md and sources.txt.
+The repository features annotated text files and a list of unique terms extracted from the data.
+The repository also provides a mirrored structure in the Kazakh language, ensuring broader accessibility for users.

-- Within the **`en`** directory, there is a subdirectory named **`block`** that contains annotated resources:
-  - The **`annotated`** folder is subdivided into two main sections:
-    - The **`annotations`** folder includes a subfolder named **`unique_annotation_lists`**, which contains **`block_en_terms.txt`**.
-This file lists the unique terms that have been manually extracted from the textual data, serving as a vital resource for understanding key concepts within the domain.
-    - The **`texts`** folder contains multiple text files (e.g., **`block_en_01.txt`**, **`block_en_02.txt`**, and so on), each representing blocks of annotated text.
-These documents provide a rich source of information relevant to the project.

-- Additionally, there is a **`material_sci`** folder, which serves as an equivalent section to the **`block`** directory, indicating that similar resources are available for the field of material science.

-- Finally, the **`kaz`** directory mirrors the **`en`** structure, providing resources in Kazakh, ensuring that the project is accessible to a broader audience.

-This organization allows users to efficiently navigate the repository and access both textual content and annotation resources, enhancing the overall usability and research capabilities of the Matcha project.

-Finally, the kaz directory mirrors the en structure, providing resources in Kazakh, ensuring that the project is accessible to a broader audience
 ```
 Matcha
 ├── README.md